CortexIntelligentAutomation/docs/content/en/docs/2024.3/Whats New/_index.md

 * [Performance][]
 * [Capability][]
-* [Security][]
 * [Observability][]
 * [Documentation][]

 ## Platform Upgrades

-* Platform Upgrades have been added for both Single Server and Multi Server deployments, including new documentation being created for upgrading a 2024.1 {{% ctx %}} Platform to 2024.3.
-Other upgrade improvements include:
-  * [A new Flow Upgrader tool has been created to upgrade flows][A New Flow Upgrader Tool has been Created to Upgrade Flows] which allows for flows to be upgraded from 2024.1 to 2024.3 to mitigate potentially breaking changes
+* Upgrades have been added for both [Single Server][A New Single Server Upgrade Script has been Added to the Installation Artefacts] and [Multi Server][A New Multi Server Upgrade Script has been Added to the Installation Artefacts] deployments, including new documentation being created for upgrading a 2024.1 {{% ctx %}} Platform to 2024.3.
+Additionally, [A new Flow Upgrader tool has been created to upgrade flows][A New Flow Upgrader Tool has been Created to Upgrade Flows] which allows for flows to be upgraded between versions to mitigate potentially breaking as a result of changes related to blocks.
+This is not required for upgrading the platform from 2024.1 to 2024.3
-  * [A new single server upgrade script has been added to the installation artefacts][A New Single Server Upgrade Script has been Added to the Installation Artefacts]
-  * [Upgrading a multi server platform now also upgrades Gobetween on the Load Balancer][]

 ## Block Icon Redesign

-* [Block icons][Block Icon Redesign] within the {{% ctx %}} platform have been redesigned and overhauled.
+* [Block icons][Block Icon Redesign] within the {{% ctx %}} platform have been redesigned.
 The refresh includes new icons for every block updating the consistency of design and accessability of colours used within flows.

 ## Improved Performance